cabouman/mbirjax/docs/source/usr_api.rst

 ========

 Most functions can be accessed by importing mbirjax and creating a model or through mbirjax directly.
 Most commonly used functions are described below.
-See the `Jupyter notebooks <https://drive.google.com/drive/folders/1wVEsYtneTI83ZB8q-Ag4qk2gPxi_UfKA?usp=sharing>`__ for examples.
+See :ref:`ExamplesFAQs` for examples.

 Geometry Models
 ---------------